Chairperson: Joseph P. Daniels, Ph.D.

 ECON 4060.
 Introduction to Econometrics.
 3 cr. hrs.

 Designed to teach how to build an econometric model and to make forecasts using it.
 Models are constructed to explain phenomena that are observed frequently in business, economics and the social sciences.
 Linear regression analysis is employed and both single-equation and multi-equation models are investigated.
 Of practical value to economists, businessmen, engineers, statisticians, and other professionals for whom applied quantitative techniques are important.
-Prereq: ECON 2003 and ECON 2004 and MATH 1700 or equiv.; or ECON 2003 and ECON 2004 and MANA 2028 or equiv.
+Prereq: ECON 1103, ECON 1104, and MATH 1700 or equiv.; or ECON 1103, ECON 1104, and BUAD 1560 or MANA 2028 or equiv.

 ECON 4065.
 Introduction to Mathematical Economics.
 3 cr. hrs.